pypa/packaging.python.org/source/current.rst

 * Use `pip wheel
   <http://pip.pypa.io/en/latest/reference/pip_wheel.html>`_ to create a
-  cache of :term:`wheel` distributions, for the purpose of speeding up subsequent installations.
+  cache of :term:`wheel` packages, for the purpose of speeding up subsequent installations.
 [4]_

 * If you're looking for management of fully integrated cross-platform software